-- Document the system for payments. (e.g. names of cheque signatories, whether cheques are presigned, electronic payment method approved by 2 authorised people) Note any weaknesses in controls and report to finance committee or Church Council together with recommendations.
-Consider audit implications. - 2 Select a sample of payments made from the cash payments book and test as follows: - (i) agree details to cheque requisitions (if any) - (ii) agree to supporting documentation; i.e. invoice, supplier statement etc. - (iii) trace for evidence of receipt of goods/services. (e.g. Invoice signed by church officer) - (iv) check additions - (v) consider appropriateness of account classification - (vi) ensure that monthly payments (Synod, stipends etc. are up to date) - (vii) ensure cancelled cheques accounted for. - 3 From the Bank Statement check a selection of debits to ensure they are correctly shown in the Cash Payments Book. - 4 Review the cash payments book for any large and unusual items and assess overall reasonableness of the payment.
-Inspect supporting documentation. - 5 Note if any payments made from cash receipts. - 6 Examine insurance and verify that cover is adequate.
+Cash payments Performed By Date Working paper Ref Objectives To ensure cash payments are: (i) made according to approved procedures (ii) supported by documentation.
+Procedures 1 Document the system for payments. (e.g. names of cheque signatories, whether cheques are presigned, electronic payment method approved by 2 authorised people) Note any weaknesses in controls and report to finance committee or Church Council together with recommendations.
+Consider audit implications.
+2 Select a sample of payments made from the cash payments book and test as follows: • agree details to cheque requisitions (if any) • agree to supporting documentation; i.e. invoice, supplier statement etc. • trace for evidence of receipt of goods/services. (e.g. Invoice signed by church officer) • check additions • consider appropriateness of account classification • ensure that monthly payments (Synod, stipends etc. are up to date) • ensure cancelled cheques accounted for.
+3 From the Bank Statement check a selection of debits to ensure they are correctly shown in the Cash Payments Book.
+4 Review the cash payments book for any large and unusual items and assess overall reasonableness of the payment.
+Inspect supporting documentation.
+5 6 Note if any payments made from cash receipts.
+Review insurance and verify paid to Synod

 Stipends/Wages Performed By Date Working Paper Ref Objectives (i) To ensure expense is not materially misstated. (ii) To ensure appropriate presentation and disclosure in the financial statements.
-Procedures 1 Document the system of payment of stipend and wages and note any control weaknesses and report to finance committee together with recommendations.
+Procedures (for stipend/wages not paid through Centralised Stipend Payroll Service) 1 Document the system of payment of stipend and wages and note any control weaknesses and report to finance committee together with recommendations.
 Consider audit implications.
 2 Select a representative payment to each minister, employee and agree with Terms of Settlement and conditions approved by the Church Council and Ministerial Stipend and Provisions available on the Synod website: victas.uca.org.au 3 Where fringe benefits are paid, ensure that these are in accordance with church guidelines and the Minister's benefits account is in order and being reported regularly to the minister.
 4 Agree PAYG tax payments from source documentation to cashbook and agree June Payment summaries to total wages.
-5 Examine copy of Payment Summaries certificates for accuracy (Refer attached Example 10 in Treasurers manual).
+5 Examine copy of Payment Summaries certificates for accuracy